libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ![alt text](http://www.libraryofcelsus.com/wp-content/uploads/2023/05/Capture11111111.png)

-Copy your OpenAi and Qdrant API/URL keys to the api_key folder inside of the created Aetherius_Ai_Assistant folder if you are using the OpenAi version.
+Copy your OpenAi and Qdrant API/URL keys to the api_keys folder inside of the created Aetherius_Ai_Assistant folder if you are using the OpenAi version.

+Copy your Google CSE Key and Api Key to the api_keys folder or set Web_Search to False in the External Resources Sub-Agent.
+You can also change the search engine to Bing.

 To run Aetherius on Google Colab with Oobabooga using a public Api, use the Notebook file in the "./Colab Notebooks" Folder.
 To use the Public Api with Aetherius, change the "Set Oobabooga Host" in the Config Menu to the given non-streaming Url. <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>